wolfSSL/osp/wolfProvider/README.md

 The goal of the wolfProvider project is to replace the crypto used by OpenSSL with wolfCrypt or wolfCrypt FIPS, with the least amount of changes possible.

-Each of the project directories a patch file for a specific version of the Open Source Project.
+Each of the project directories contains a patch file for a specific version of the Open Source Project.

 To apply a patch file, change to the project's directory and run